Nandigram, Singur could be Left's undoing, say experts

 Troopers of the Central Reserve Police Force's anti-Maoist wing

-and Combat Battalion for Resolute Action (CoBRA) had deployed in
+and Combat Battalion for Resolute Action (CoBRA) are deployed in

 the jungles armed with modern gadgets, including anti-explosive

-High-frequency satellite phones were being used at several polling
+High-frequency satellite phones are being used at several polling

 booths as part of the massive security arrangements.

 As a precautionary measure, polling would end at 3 p.m., two hours

 earlier than the earlier rounds, to enable polling officials to